Frequence Asking Questions

 No, in NATUWA, we speak English, and we always have volunteers who use other languages besides Spanish and English.

-Jaguars are magnificent animals, but they are not to play.
+Yes, like the tapirs and Jaguars.
+These are magnificent animals, but they are not to play.
 If you don’t touch any animal of the Sanctuary, everything is going to be okay.
-In their protected enclosures, jaguars will always visit by the leader to be feeding under a rigorous protocol that you have to follow.
+In their protected enclosures, these animals will always be visit by the leader to be feeding under a rigorous protocol that you have to follow.

 There are many places to visit during your stay with us.
 Monteverde is one of the most visited for volunteers (The biggest Zipline, cloud forest, hummingbirds, etc.).
 Also, you can visit any of the beaches close to NATUWA like Puntarenas, Conchal, Doña Ana, and Caldera; all these places are very safe beaches.
 To start getting there, you can go with few more volunteers paying a taxi or taking a bus in front of the Sanctuary 6:00 am.
 Except for Sundays!!